-Mr. Ayariga did not give one coherent answer to any of the questions asked at Tuesday’s debate.
-Not only that but he left me confused about which party he was representing.
-Asked how he will increase funding in the education sector, Mr. Ayariga spent the time criticizing the NPP’s free SHS policy saying free education will lead to the production of what he calls ‘avoidable graduates.’
-Fact checkers are yet to establish the meaning of ‘avoidable graduates’ but Mr. Ayariga picked strands of the NDC’s argument against free education and suggested quality will be affected if the policy is implemented.
+Mr Ayariga did not give one coherent answer to any of the questions asked at Tuesday’s debate.
+Not only that, but he left me confused about the party he was representing.
+Asked how he will increase funding in the education sector, Mr Ayariga spent the time criticizing the NPP’s free SHS policy saying free education will lead to the production of what he calls “avoidable graduates.”
+Fact-checkers are yet to establish the meaning of “avoidable graduates,” but it seems it seems Mr Ayariga picked strands of the NDC’s argument against free education.

-He rambled incoherently through questions on taxation, employment, becoming fodder for laughter on the social networking sites.
+He rambled incoherently through questions on taxation, employment, becoming fodder for laughter on social media.
 Even his attempts at a rebuttal left my sister breathless.

-I’m still reeling from pangs of laughter from his performance at the debate but I’m also offended that someone unleashed Mr. Ayariga on Ghanaians.
-Anyone who can replace President Obama’s “yes we can,” with “yes we can’t but we are ready,” should not be elected as Presidential Candidate.
+I’m still laughing from his performance at the debate, but I’m also offended that someone unleashed Mr Ayariga on Ghanaians.
+Anyone who can replace President Obama’s “yes we can,” with “yes we can’t but we are ready,” should not be elected as presidential candidate.

-I have heard Mr. Ayariga is a rich man, so I’m not surprised he made it, it is easy to buy your way to the top these days.
+I have heard Mr Ayariga is a rich man, so I’m not surprised he made it, it is easy to buy your way to the top these days.
 But after Tuesday’s show, it must stop.
 We must seek competent and excellent people to run this country if we are to get anywhere.
 Being rich should not be a pre-requisite any longer.
-The inability to assess one’s self is a flaw which has ruined countries.
+The inability to assess oneself is a flaw which has ruined countries.